Using the Archives

 - All visitors to the Archives are required to show identification and to sign in.
 By signing in, you agree to abide by our rules.

-- No materials, documents, or collections may be removed from the Archives without the express consent of the Archivist or Dean of Libraries.
+- No materials, documents, or collections may be removed from the Archives without the expressed consent of the Archivist or Dean of Libraries.